godiard/help-activity/source/browse.rst

 **Keep Image** - this will put a copy of the image to the Journal.

 **Copy Image** - this will place a copy of the image to the clipboard, which you can then drag and drop to another activity.
-This copy is temporary and will disappear from the clipboard when you shutdown the XO.
+This copy is temporary and will disappear from the clipboard when you shutdown the computer.
 So if you need to save the image, it is best to do a "Keep Image" instead.

 Learning with Browse
 --------------------